 Located at the crossroads of Europe and Asia, Turkey is one of the most important trading partners for countries on both continents which gives it a great advantage in both importing and exporting goods.
 Furthermore, some of the raw materials imported by Turkish companies are processed and then re-exported as finished goods.

 operating in this country can import goods under one of the customs regimes mentioned above.
 Depending on the products to enter the country, specific documentation must accompany them.
 Generally speaking, the following documents need to be presented to the Customs Offices when importing goods into Turkey

-The imported products must also be accompanied by a commercial invoice and a packaging list.
+must also be accompanied by a commercial invoice and a packaging list.
 When it comes to special products, such as fish, fresh fruit and vegetables

 , meat and other food products, these must be accompanied by health certificates, ingredient certificates, phytosanitary certificates, and other specific documents.